skcript/RedBook/README.md

 We started working on the #OpenCulture project that encourages people to open-source their company culture to create one super huge book of culture to help other startups.

 We are open-sourcing our culture documents and the contents of our BlueBook in this repository.
-Here’s what this repository will contain in the coming weeks:

-- Welcome letter
+We are looking to open source the following documents:

 - Our Values
-- Working with Passion and Working with Focus
 - Mission Statement
-- At-Will Employment
+- Employment Policy
+- Holiday/Leave Policy
+- Support for Contribution
+- Sabbatical Policy
 - Code of Conduct
-- Remote Working Policy
+- Employee Privacy
+- Welcome Letter
+- Employee Proprietary Information and Inventions Assignment Agreement
+- Internal Hierarchy

 We will constantly approve pull requests and contributions to this repository.
 We believe that its very important to make the startups a better place, before we could make the world a better place.